AdobeDocs/experience-platform.en/help/landing/license-usage-and-guardrails/data-management-best-practices.md

 Identity graphs do not count towards your total addressable audience entitlement because addressable audience refers to your total count of customer profiles.

-However, graph limits can affect your addressable audience due to splitting nodes.
+However, identity graph limits can affect your addressable audience due to splitting identities.
+For example, if the oldest ECID is removed from the graph, ECID will continue to exist in Real-Time Customer Profile as a pseudonymous profile.
 You can set [Pseudonymous profile data expirations](../../profile/pseudonymous-profiles.md) to circumvent this behavior.
 For more information, read the [guardrails for Identity Service data](../../identity-service/guardrails.md).

 ### Ingestion filters {#ingestion-filters}